AdamPanag/SoftwareEngineeringLabExercise2020/README.md

 ```
 mvn package
 ```
-This command generates a jar file in each modules' target directory.
+This command generates a jar file in each module's target directory.

 ## Run
 Go to the directory "target" that exists in every module and execute the following command: